 "Mason," 14, was also obsessed about his weight.
-Short and chunky most of his life, Mason had a growth spurt, growing 10 inches in one year.
+Short and chunky most of his life, Mason had a growth spurt.
 Now tall and thin, he was determined to never to be "the fat kid" again.
 Mason hated throwing up.
 So, he started eating salads with no dressing, running miles each day, and taking laxatives to keep his weight down.

 It worked.
 He looked trim and athletic.
 But he felt exhausted, fatigued, and irritable.
 In the middle of the night last winter, Mason became violently ill with stomachcramps and a high fever.
 His doctor admitted him into the hospital and began running tests to figure out his mystery illness.

 Weight obsession affects millions of teenagers today, especially girls.
 At any given time, one out of every seven women has or is struggling with an eating disorder.
 One study a few years ago found that 36% of adolescent girls – more than one out of every three -- believed they were overweight while 59% were trying to lose weight.